Provisioned throughput Foundation Model APIs

 Create your provisioned throughput endpoint using the REST API

 To deploy your model in provisioned throughput mode using the REST API, you must specify min_provisioned_throughput and max_provisioned_throughput fields in your request.
+If you prefer Python, you can also create an endpoint using the MLflow Deployment SDK.

 To identify the suitable range of provisioned throughput for your model, see Get provisioned throughput in increments.